Hessisch Lichtenau

-Hessisch Lichtenau (/de/) is a small town in the Werra-Meißner-Kreis in eastern Hesse, Germany.
+Hessisch Lichtenau (/de/) is a small town in the Werra-Meißner-Kreis district of eastern Hesse, Germany.
 In 2006, the town hosted the 46th Hessentag state festival.

 Geography

 Location

 Hessisch Lichtenau lies in the Werra-Meißner-Kreis 20 km southeast of Kassel between the Kaufunger Wald in the north, the Hoher Meißner (753.6 m above sea level) in the east, the Stölzinger Hills with the Eisberg (583 m) in the southeast and the Söhre in the south.
 The main town lies on the river Losse.

 Neighbouring communities

 Hessisch Lichtenau borders in the northeast on Berkatal and Großalmerode, in the east on Meißner and Waldkappel, in the south on Spangenberg, in the west on Söhrewald and in the northwest on Helsa.